 We take a look at what it takes to convert a classic car to electric power, as well as some of the best examples produced to date

-Electric classic cars have grown in popularity over the past number of years as enthusiasts look to keep on enjoying their beloved older vehicles without having to worry about future taxes, zero-emission zones or other government regulations forcing them off the road.
+Electric classic cars have grown in popularity in recent years as enthusiasts look to keep on enjoying their beloved older vehicles without having to worry about future taxes, low or zero-emission zones or other government regulations forcing them off the road.

 Some manufacturers have commissioned their own conversions of classic models from their past to electric power, often using drivetrain components from their latest brand-new zero-emissions models.
 Other companies specialise in bespoke conversions of a wide range of older cars, with electric motor and battery configurations to suit the owner's wants and needs.